paularlott/knot-website/content/docs/install/server.md

 - `url` The host the server will be accessed as
 - `wildcard_domain` The wildcard domain used to provide web access to the containers web server
+- `agent_endpoint` The endpoint agents should connect to
 - `encrypt` The encryption key for encrypting variables, this is generated with `knot genkey`
 - `mysql.*` The configuration information for the MySQL server to use
 - `nomad.*` The configuration for communicating with Nomad, the token must have permission to access any namespaces used in environment jobs